 With Unlocator, you also get a seven-day free trial of the services provided, with no credit card requirement.
 After that, you get to pick among the monthly subscription or the longer commitments (six months and a whole year).
 The prices are $4.95 for one month, $27.50 for six months and $49.95 for one year.

 TorGuard Smart DNS completes our list of top SmartDNS service providers on the market.
-It provides unlimited speeds and bandwidth, working on any operating system and device and requiring no software installation.
+It provides unlimited speeds and bandwidth, working and requiring no software installation.
 A subscription costs $9.99 monthly or $19.99 quarterly.

 What’s the Difference between DNS and VPN?